scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Category list

-Category list links get a 'data-navigation' attribute whose value uses the pattern `category-item-[index]` where the index is one-based.
+Category list links get a `data-navigation` attribute whose value uses the pattern `category-item-[index]` where the index is one-based.

 {% highlight html %}
 <a href="#" class="ds_category-item__link" data-navigation="category-item-3">Farming and rural issues</a>